nyoungstudios/Photoshop-Resize-Scripts/README.md

 Here are some scripts that I use to batch resize photos for Squarespace, Instagram, Facebook, and Mailchimp.

-## Important
+## Updates
-Update: Batch Scripts only work will .jpg file extensions, but you can change that in the `getFiles()` command.
-Update will be planned to support more than one file extension at at time.
+Batch Scripts now support resizing multiple file extensions at the same time with the use of regular expressions.
+Currently `.jpg, .png, .tif, and .jpeg` are supported.
+You can add more if you want by changing the regular expression.

 ## How to use?
 1. Download the script files to your computer.